 The Barcelona forward will miss the rest of the tournament after sustaining a fractured vertebra in Friday's quarter-final against Colombia.

-Neymar has been the host nation's most influential player, scoring four goals, and much has been made of Brazil's reliance on the mercurial 22-year-old.
+Neymar has been the host nation's most influential player, scoring four goals, and much has been made of their reliance on the mercurial 22-year-old.

 "It doesn't matter how much experience you have, to play the hosts in this football-crazy country - I mean that in a positive sense - is something special."

-Schweinsteiger believes Germany has raised the bar since being beaten by Spain in the semifinal of the World Cup in South Africa four years ago, as it attempts to become crowned champions for the first time since 1990.
+Schweinsteiger believes Germany have raised the bar since being beaten by Spain in the semi-final of the World Cup in South Africa four years ago, as they attempt to become crowned champions for the first time since 1990.